 - Other footer links provide more chances for prospects to bounce without converting.

-Continue the same narrative from ad to post-click experience
+Continue the same narrative from ad to post-click landing page

-Trump’s marketing team understands the most successful advertising campaigns include segmented ads connected to personalized post-click experiences.
+Trump’s marketing team understands the most successful advertising campaigns include segmented ads connected to personalized post-click landing pages.
 By continuing the same ad narrative, the team ensures credibility is established with voters and donations continue adding up.

-Use the examples above as inspiration to tell the same pre- and post-click story, and request an Instapage Enterprise demo today to see how you can start creating dedicated, personalized post-click experiences at scale for each of your segmented audiences.
+Use the examples above as inspiration to tell the same pre- and post-click story, and request an Instapage Enterprise demo today to see how you can start creating dedicated, personalized post-click landing pages at scale for each of your segmented audiences.